 Sure, your 4X4’s roof might look like a vast, empty space just waiting for stuff to be plonked onto it but, first, ask yourself, do you really need to put your gear onto the roof?
 Do you really need to take the kitchen sink with you when you go camping for the weekend?

 This weekend pack your 4X4 with all the gear you need to take camping.
 As you’re loading every item in give it a good look over to see what’s vital, and what you’ve never even used before.
-The large majority of gear can be slotted inside somewhere with a little creative thinking and making use of the available space.
-Interior roof-mounted cargo nets offer a great place to stash bulky but lightweight items that’d normally end up on the roof.
+The majority of gear can be slotted inside somewhere with a little creative thinking and making use of the available space.
+However, if like me, you found that you have established the fact you do need a roof rack to store your camping gear, it’s time to look at your options.

 Where do you mount the racks?

 There are a few ways to mount roof racks onto your vehicle, one is by using the rain gutter that runs around the roofline of your vehicle, another is via the load-rated mounting point you’ll find in channels on top of the roof, and the other is by using the slim-line rails on your vehicle’s roof which can be used as a solid mounting point for either roof bars or a full rack system.
-Although, with some roof rack mount systems, you’ll need to remove these rails and replace them with the proprietary mounts (we’re thinking of Rhino-Rack’s Backbone system, for example) and that’s not a job for the home handyman/woman as you’ll need to remove your vehicle’s roof lining to install them.
+Although, with some roof rack mount systems, you’ll need to remove these rails and replace them with the proprietary mounts and that’s not a job for the home handyman/woman as you’ll need to remove your vehicle’s roof lining to install them.

 What type of roof rack should I get?